The Symbolism Behind Beyoncé's Looks In

 No surprise, Beyoncé's church look is full of religious symbolism.
 As Elite Daily pointed out, Beyoncé appears to be wearing a headdress that is a "greatly exaggerated klobuk," a clerical headpiece worn by Eastern Orthodox and Eastern Catholic monastics and bishops, specifically in the Russian tradition.

 The headdress is cylindrical but flat on top, with a long veil that flows down her back.
-The klobuk is most often black, though those in the Romanian Orthodox Church wear white, while some in the Armenian and Ukrainian churches wear red.
+The klobuk is most often black, though those in the Romanian Orthodox Church wear white while some in the Armenian and Ukrainian churches wear red.
 Here, Beyoncé is wearing navy blue.
-That may not have religious significance but is significant to her because it's her daughter's name.
+That may not have religious significance but is significant to her being that it's her daughter's name.

 Like someone who has given themselves to something higher, Bey's look could mean that she has given herself to her daughter.
 She does what's best for her, that's where her loyalty lies.
-Seeing as she's dressed as a bishop, a higher up in the church, it symbolises that she is the head of this family, and Jay-Z must atone to her if he wants access to their daughter — just like someone confessing their sins earns the right to speak with God.
+Being that she's dressed as a bishop, a higher up in the church, it symbolizes that she is the head of this family, and Jay-Z must atone to her if he wants access to their daughter — just like someone confessing their sins earns the right to speak with God.

 Looking at the headpiece, it's hard not to also compare it to the one Egyptian queen Nefertiti wears, which is also what Beyoncé wore in her video for "Sorry."
 In that video, it's Bey's braided hair wound together that forms Nefertiti's headdress.
 Now, the look has come full circle.